jtgeibel/jtg-twitter-streams/README.md

 run `sudo apt-get install libfontconfig libfontconfig1-dev libfreetype6-dev` (tested on Ubuntu 19.10).

-**TODO**: Run in a clean install to see if any other system deps are needed.

 ### Setup

 To run the application, first crate a `.env` file setting the following environment variables.